In The Desert

 We'll start off with minerals and rocks that are common finds in the desert (unless noted otherwise).
 Some are utilized in jewelry.

 There are a lot of minerals and rocks in the desert southwest.
-We've just published some of the ones that might come across to help you identify them.
+We've just published some of the more common ones that you might come across to help you identify them.
 Have any you'd like to share?

 Just a short 10 years ago who would have guessed that you could find 2 little nuggets like this and that they'd be worth $102 dollars?
 Digging these out took at least a half hours work.
 The metal detector to do this (a Minelab) cost over $3,000.
 But you might just be able to pay it off and then make a profit.